Going to in Iceland? Joining one of our Iceland tours? You’re in the right place.

 Below is a list of documentaries, movies and shows you can watch to learn more about Iceland or simply marvel at its beautiful landscapes.

-• Under the Arctic sky is a Redbull documentary available on Netflix that follows a group of crazy surfers with a death wish who take on the waves of Northern Iceland curing the country’s worst storm in 25 years.
+- Under the Arctic sky is a Redbull documentary available on Netflix that follows a group of crazy surfers with a death wish who take on the waves of Northern Iceland during the country’s worst storm in 25 years.